Minds On

 As you may know, Canada continues to welcome immigrants and refugees to different areas of the country.

-Explore the following videos about modern-day immigration in Canada and respond to the reflection questions using the following fillable and printable document or using a method of your choice.
+Explore the following video about modern-day immigration in Canada and respond to the reflection question using the following fillable and printable document or using a method of your choice.

-Press the Activity button to access the Modern-day Connection Reflection Questions.
+Press the Activity button to access the Modern-day Connection Reflection Question.

 Activity(Opens in a new tab)